Getting started

 Your first scan

-The CLI works against both the Cloud and Self-Hosted control planes:
+The CLI works against any control plane you've registered:

 kubehero cluster list